Before you head out for the day:

 From a quiet stroll around the river to a more energetic climb up Winder, please find our suggestions.

-Housed in a restored Victorian woolen mill on the edge of Sedbergh, the Mill offers exhibitions, craft demonstrations, workshops, a heritage center, and a café.
+Housed in a restored Victorian woollen mill on the edge of Sedbergh, the Mill offers exhibitions, craft demonstrations, workshops, a heritage centre, and a café.

 Howgills Accommodation provides an ideal base for cyclists to explore the area, from gentle rides on quiet country lanes to rough mountain tracks.
 There really is a ride for everyone, depending on the level of adrenalin required!
-Both the Barn and our Apartments have on-site bike storage.
+Both Howgills Barn and Howgills Apartments have on-site bike storage.

-Sedbergh Golf Club boasts one of the best golf courses in Cumbria and the North West and is a short walk from both our Barn and Apartments.
+Sedbergh Golf Club boasts one of the best golf courses in Cumbria and the North West and is a short walk from both Howgills Barn and Howgills Apartments.